If you're using an old NMOS 6502, you will have to have a square wave input to the Φ0 pin. A commonly used clock-generation circuit went like this:

 If you still insist on making a crystal oscillator yourself, a couple of Fairchild ap notes I might recommend are:

 CMOS oscillators (.pdf)

 An asymmetrical system clock (ie, not high and low for equal amounts of time) may reduce the maximum operating speed of your computer.
+(If you're not pushing the upper speed limit, don't worry about symmetry.)
 To get good symmetry on the clock from an oscillator that does not have a symmetrical output, you can start with twice the frequency and divide it by two with a flip-flop, like this: